 There are at least two recognizably distinct families of defined classes:

 1. Classes defined by general terms abbreviating logical combinations of terms denoting universals.
-These classes can be divided into two categories:
+These classes can be divided into two groups:

 a. defined by selection: for example, woman with green eyes, protein molecule which has undergone a process of phosphorylation; disinfected scalpel.
 Such classes are subclasses of extensions of given universals, and in the simplest cases they are defined through logical conjunction; they often involve features pertaining to the histories of the entities in question, and include cases where what transpired historically leaves no physical change in the entities in question;